yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

 * You don't need to install all the tools and dependencies that the node needs such as a compiler and the Go programming language
 * The node runs in the same way on any supported system architecture
-* It's easier to run the node in the background, stop it, and see the logs
+* It's easier to run the node in the background, to stop it, and to see the logs

 ### Prerequisites